SerBuryat/knowledge-base/inbox/spring webflux.md

 - [ ] - Essentially Functional Programming is regarded as an important aspect of Reactive Programming
 - [ ] - Functional Programming promotes immutability making concurrent programming easier
 - [ ] - In Reactor, the execution model and where the execution happens is determined by the `Scheduler` that is used.
 A `Scheduler` has scheduling responsibilities similar to an `ExecutorService`.
+- [ ] - By definition, every stream is lazy.
+This means that nothing is executed until you consume the stream with `subscribe()`.
+This possibility provided by functional programming where every function is lazy.
+- [ ] - Flux and Mono are immutable.
+This means that an instance of any of them can not be modified at all.
+Calling any method on them will return a new instance of Flux or Mono.
+This possibility provided by functional programming where every function is immutable.
+- [ ] - The 4 schedulers offered by Reactor are :
+- **single**: a one worker thread scheduler
+- **immediate**: a scheduler that computes the stream in the thread where the call to the method configuring it is done.
+- **parallel**: a scheduler that has as many workers as your CPU has cores (or threads if supporting hyper threading).
+The method it uses to get the amount of workers to use is `Runtime.getRuntime().availableProcessors()`
+- **elastic**: a scheduler that dynamically creates threads when needed, with no up limit.
+A thread is released after 60 non-working seconds.
+- [ ] - `subscribeOn(...)` sets the scheduler for all the operations of your stream
+- [ ] - `publishOn(...)` sets the scheduler for all the operations that follow this method call
+- [ ] - `Flux` runs sequentially by default.
+To make a Flux parallel, there exists a `.parallel()` method in the class.
+Conversely, it is possible to turn a parallel flux into a sequential flux with the method `.sequential()`
+- [ ] - the stream cannot be asynchronous if a publisher is synchronous and the stream is blocking if a publisher blocks
+- [ ] - `Flux` and `Mono` objects model a suspendable, resumable chain of operations.
+It means the engine can "park" actions, and later schedule their execution on an available thread.
+- [ ] - The **==best quick and simple overview==** about [Non-blocking I/O](https://medium.com/ing-blog/how-does-non-blocking-io-work-under-the-hood-6299d2953c74):
+- The main benefit of non-blocking IO is that we need less threads to handle the same amount of IO requests
+- When data has returned from IO, the caller will be notified that the data is ready.
+This is generally done with a _callback_ function that has access to the returned data.
+- Another important “optimization” is that a call to`kqueue(..)` or `epoll(..)` blocks if there is no ready data in the FDs of the interest list.
+This means that there are no unnecessary iterations in the event loop when there is no ready FD data.
+- From kernel 5.1 Linux offers `[io_uring](https://github.com/axboe/liburing)`, which can even further optimize an event loop.
+It does so by minimizing expensive system calls and minimize copying of data.
+- Applications that need to handle high event rates mostly use non-blocking IO models that are implemented with event loops. or best performance, the event loop is built using kernel APIs such as `kqueue`, `io_uring`, `epoll` and `IOCP`
+- [ ] - `Future`(hot stream) is a pull based pub/sub and `Mono`(cold/hot stream) is push based pub/sub?? - [StackOverFlow](https://stackoverflow.com/questions/54238755/difference-between-a-future-and-a-mono#:~:text=Add%20a%20comment-,5,Producer%20and%20consumer%20can%20communicate%20in%202%20ways%3A%20synchronous%20and%20asynchronous,-.)
+- [ ] - `Future` vs `CompletableFuture` vs `Mono`